shaik1002/biggitlabbomb/doc/user/group/saml_sso/troubleshooting.md

 - Sign in through SAML
 - SCIM provisioning

-### Error: user has already been taken
+### Message: "SAML authentication failed: Extern UID has already been taken, User has already been taken"

-Getting both of these errors at the same time suggests the `NameID` capitalization provided by the identity provider didn't exactly match the previous value for that user:
+Getting both of these errors at the same time suggests the `NameID` capitalization provided by the identity provider didn't exactly match the previous value for that user.

-- `SAML authentication failed: Extern UID has already been taken`
-- `User has already been taken`

 This can be prevented by configuring the `NameID` to return a consistent value.
 Fixing this for an individual user involves changing the identifier for the user.
 For GitLab.com, the user needs to [unlink their SAML from the GitLab account](index.md#unlink-accounts).